ssantichaivekin/prolog-grader/Readme.md

 We test this with three tests.
 There are two positive tests which checks `isAlphabet(a)` and `isAlphabet(b)` gives true.
 There is one negative test which checks that `isAlphabet(g)` is false.

-When you ran the command `python3 grader.py demo` it will produce the following:
+When you ran the command `python3 grader.py demo` it will produce the following text to console:
 ```
 Running the prolog grader on demo-after-run